CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/actuator-limits.rst

 CTR Electronics actuators, such as the TalonFX, support various kinds of hardware and software limits.

 .. note:: The TalonFX + Kraken X60 does not support hardware limit switches.
-Instead, :ref:`control request limit <docs/api-reference/api-usage/actuator-limits:control request limits>` overrides can be used, or a CANcoder/CANdi/CANrange can be used a :ref:`remote limit switch <docs/api-reference/api-usage/actuator-limits:remote limit switches>`.
+Instead, :ref:`control request limit <docs/api-reference/api-usage/actuator-limits:control request limits>` overrides can be used, or a CANcoder/CANdi/CANrange can be used as a :ref:`remote limit switch <docs/api-reference/api-usage/actuator-limits:remote limit switches>`.

 Documentation on wiring limit switches can be found :ref:`here <docs/hardware-reference/talonfx/index:actuator limits>`.